AI Agent Integration

 Yes. macOS binaries are code-signed with a Developer ID certificate and notarized by Apple.
 Windows binaries are Authenticode-signed with a SHA-256 code signing certificate.
 All binaries include an Ed25519 signature that the agent verifies on startup and during auto-updates, ensuring you're running authentic, untampered builds.

 Yes.
-Running `nefia mcp serve` exposes 200+ MCP tools, allowing AI agents like Claude to execute commands, transfer files (including large files up to 3 GB via streaming), run multi-step playbooks, gather system facts, manage queues, diagnose connectivity, and orchestrate targets safely at scale.
+Running `nefia mcp serve` exposes the current 14 production-wired MCP tools, allowing AI agents like Claude to execute commands, transfer files, gather system facts, inspect runtime state, and orchestrate the daemon-backed surface safely.
+The repository contains broader MCP schemas and workflow metadata, but the CLI entrypoint currently wires 14 tools end-to-end.
 The MCP server performs early parameter validation and returns domain-specific errors (e.g., FILE_NOT_FOUND, PERMISSION_DENIED) as structured isError content with actionable troubleshooting hints, so AI agents can self-diagnose failures and retry intelligently.

 Yes.
-Register Nefia as an MCP server in your `openclaw.json` and OpenClaw gains access to all 200+ Nefia tools.
+Register Nefia as an MCP server in your `openclaw.json` and OpenClaw gains access to the current production-wired MCP surface.
 Because OpenClaw runs autonomously 24/7, we recommend enabling approval workflows (`mcp.approval.enabled: true`) and strict policy rules (`policy.mode: enforce`) to keep operations safe.
 See the OpenClaw Integration guide in our docs for detailed security hardening steps.

 Yes.
 Use `nefia plan exec` to generate a plan JSON, review it, then run `nefia apply` to execute.
 For interactive use, `nefia exec` targeting 2+ hosts shows a preview and requires confirmation.
 The `--dry-run` flag resolves targets and checks policy without executing.
 For AI agents, the MCP approval workflow pauses destructive operations until a human approves via the TUI dashboard.
 In non-TTY environments (scripts, CI), pass `--yes` to skip the interactive prompt.